AAgzamov/Suicide-Rates-Visualization/README.md

 2. Body:
   --> Suicide rate comparison.
   --> Suicide rate comparison of the USA and Uzbekistan (narrowed down).
+  --> What has already been done to prevent suicide

 3. Conclusion:
-   --> Some advice on how to decrease suicide rate.
+   --> Ways of decreasing suicide rate.